DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### Update a partnership with a new delivery partner

-Update an existing partnership with new delivery partner details for a given cohort.

 ```
  PUT /api/v3/partnerships/ecf/{id}
 ```

-An example request body is listed below.
+Update an existing partnership with new delivery partner details for a given cohort.

 Request bodies must include a new value for the `delivery_partner_id` attribute.
 If unsure, providers can [find delivery partner IDs](/api-reference/ecf/guidance/#find-delivery-partner-ids).

-<div class="govuk-inset-text">Note, providers can only update partnerships where the `status` attribute is `active`.
+Providers can only update partnerships where the `status` attribute is `active`.
 Any requests to update `challenged` partnerships will return an error.
-If a partnership has been challenged and rejected, use POST to create a new partnership, rather than PUT. </div>
+If a partnership has been challenged and rejected, use `POST partnerships` to create a new partnership, rather than `PUT partnerships`.

 [Find out more about partnership statuses.](/api-reference/ecf/definitions-and-states/#partnership-states)

 Successful requests will return a response body with updates included.

-For more detailed information see the specifications for this [update an ECF partnership endpoint](/api-reference/reference-v3.html#api-v3-partnerships-ecf-id-put).
+For more detailed information see the specifications for this update an ECF partnership endpoint.
+For more detailed information, view the `POST partnerships/ecf/{id} ` [endpoint documentation](/api-reference/reference-v3.html#api-v3-partnerships-ecf-id-put).

-#### Example request body:
+#### Example request body

 ```
 {